ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 However,

     2022-07-08T00:14:07Z[!Europe/Paris]
+    2022-07-08T00:14:07+01:00[!Europe/Paris]
     2022-07-08T00:14:07Z[!knort=blargel]

-both have an internal inconsistency or an unrecognized suffix key/value, so a recipient MUST treat the Internet Date/Time Format string as erroneous.
+all have an internal inconsistency or an unrecognized suffix key/value, so a recipient MUST treat the Internet Date/Time Format string as erroneous.

 Note that this does not mean that an application is disallowed to